libbitcoin/libbitcoin-system/README.md

 The OSX installation differs from Linux in the installation of the compiler and packaged dependencies.

-To upgrade GCC first set the folloing environment variables:
+To upgrade GCC first set the following environment variables:
 ```
   CC=/usr/local/bin/gcc-4.8
   CXX=/usr/local/bin/g++-4.8